myplaceonline/posixcube/README.md

       -w PWDF   File that contains the password for decrypting .enc ENVAR files.
                 Defaults to ~/.posixcube.pwd
       -r ROLE   Role name.
 Option may be specified multiple times.
-      -o P=V    Set the specified parameter P with the value V. Do not put double quotes around V. If V contains *, try to find matching hosts per the -h algorithm.
-Option may be specified multiple times.
+      -O P=V    Set the specified variable P with the value V. Option may be specified multiple times.
+Do not put double quotes around V. If V contains *, replace with matching hosts per the -h algorithm.
       -i CUBE   Upload a CUBE but do not execute it.
 This is needed when one CUBE includes this CUBE using cube_include.
       -v        Show version information.